7osssam/QT-Banking-System-Client/README.md

 ## Overview

 QT-Banking-System-Client is the client-side implementation of a banking system, built using the Qt 6/C++ framework.
 The application provides a graphical user interface (GUI) for users and administrators to manage bank accounts, process transactions, and handle various banking operations.
-The client communicates with a server-side application through a TCP socket and handles database operations using PostgreSQL with Supabase hosting.
+The client communicates with a server-side application through a TCP socket and handles database operations using PostgreSQL (in the server side) with Supabase hosting.

 ## Features